Bold Predictions for Top College Football Freshmen in 2018

 Bold Prediction: Finishes first or second in receptions, receiving yards and touchdowns among Trojans

 Much of this projection for the stud wide receiver depends upon what happens in the battle for USC's QB job.
 If it goes to sophomore Matt Fink or redshirt freshman Jack Sears, perhaps Amon-Ra St. Brown gets a bit lost in the shuffle.
-But if St. Brown's high-school teammate JT Daniels gets the gig, that pre-existing connection could mean St. Brown puts up some of the best numbers among all freshman receivers.
+But if St. Brown's high school teammate JT Daniels gets the gig, that pre-existing connection could mean St. Brown puts up some of the best numbers among all freshman receivers.

-With Daniels as his primary passer, St. Brown made 132 receptions for 2,549 yards and 41 touchdowns over the past two seasons.
-Best of luck trying to find a more lethal QB-WR combo during that time.
+With Daniels as his primary passer, St. Brown made 132 receptions for 2,549 yards and 41 touchdowns over the past two seasons at Mater Dei.
+Best of luck trying to find a more lethal QB/WR combo during that time.

 However, as previously mentioned when discussing Terrace Marshall Jr.'s potential at LSU, wide receivers who come in and dominate as freshmen have been few and far between.
-And where Marshall is one of the only viable threats in LSU's offense, St. Brown has to contend with established WR Tyler Vaughns (57 receptions, 809 yards, 5 TDs last year) and a trio of quality running backs in Stephen Carr, Aca'Cedric Ware and Vavae Malepeai.
+And where Marshall is one of the only viable threats in LSU's offense, St. Brown has to contend with established WR Tyler Vaughns (57 receptions, 809 yards, five TDs last year) and a trio of quality running backs in Stephen Carr, Aca'Cedric Ware and Vavae Malepeai.
 As such, it's unlikely St. Brown will lead the Pac-12 in anything this year.

 But he should be USC's primary slot receiver and either its best or second-best receiver.
 And when he finishes with something in the vicinity of 45 catches, 750 yards and seven touchdowns, prepare for a 2019 offseason wondering if he could become USC's all-time leader in any or all of those categories.
 (Current marks: 252 catches by Robert Woods, 3,655 yards by Marqise Lee and 41 touchdowns by Dwayne Jarrett.)